Azure-Samples/miyagi/docs/labs/02-build-and-run-miyagi/Lab3.md

 ### Task 6: Setup Event Hub Logging and Validate Input

-1. Navigate to your event hub in the Azure Portal and select the Identity and Access Management tab.
+1. Navigate to your event hub in the Azure Portal and select the Axcess Control (IAM) tab.
 Select Add and role-assignment and at the next screen select Azure Event Hubs Data Sender, click next, then the managed identity radio button, and select memebers.
 In the managed identity drop down you should see your API Management, select the manage identity and click select.
 Once finished select Review and Assign and save the role assignment.
     ![](./Media/apim-role.png)

 2. Navigate to your event hub in the Azure Portal and select event hubs, then select your event hub name.
 In the left menu select share access policies and create a new policy that can send data.